PowerzinBR/PowerzinBR/README.md

 - Prisma,
 - Drizzle,
 - MySQL,
-- Postgres
+- Postgres <br />
-I also use Bun Javascript Runtime for package manager & more, Bun is an all-in-one JavaScript runtime & toolkit designed for speed, complete with a bundler, test runner, and Node.js-compatible package manager.
+I also use Bun as an package manager & more.
 ###

 <div align="left">